Cfee2000/twilio-proxy-admin-app/README.md

 ```
 Example URL: http://XXXXXX.ngrok.io/recordCall (if you are running ngrok)
 ```
 The Callback URL will webhook to your server and route to the "recordCall" endpoint, where it calls the "processRecordCall" async function.
-I use axios to call POST to the recording API *(see [here](https://www.twilio.com/docs/voice/api/recording#create-a-recording-resource) for more info).
+The implementation uses axios to POST to the recording API *(see [here](https://www.twilio.com/docs/voice/api/recording#create-a-recording-resource) for more info)*.

 ## Debugging